Larry-444/ai_case_study/README.md

 ## Overview and Origin

-* Name of company
+* Name of company - NVIDIA

 * When was the company incorporated?
+Founded on April 5, 1993

 * Who are the founders of the company?
+Jensen Huang, Chris Malachowsky, and Curtis Priem

 * How did the idea for the company (or project) come about?
+They had a vision to bring 3D graphics to the gaming and multimedia markets.

 * How is the company funded?
 How much funding have they received?